glaParaBio/helminth-apollo-workshop-2025/tutorial/03-annotating.md

 Once you are here, you may consider a small adjustment to the UTRs of TTRE6784 to match the IsoSeq data.

+## Deleting a coding sequence

+Now search for the *trichiura* gene TTRE6839 and adjust the overall view in order to display the region in *T. muris* syntenic to TTRE6839 (you may need to zoom out *T. muris* until the synteny links enter in the coordinate range).

-Now search for the *trichiura* gene TTRE6839 and adjust the overall view as you see fit.
-The long CDS on the 3'end of the transcript doesn't seem very convincing based on the evidence and we should delete it.
-These are the steps I would suggest, but you can do the same in various ways:
+The long CDS on the 3'end of the transcript doesn't seem very convincing based on the IsoSeq evidence and synteny and so we should delete it.
+These are the steps I would suggest, but you can achieve the same in various ways:

 * Zoom in on the preceeding CDS, approximately TTRE_chr2:12,165,988..12,166,272
 * Extend this CDS to a suitable stop codon using the IsoSeq as guide (zoom in more as needed)